Vellam (2021 film): Production

 In February 2019, Jayasurya announced that he and Prajesh Sen are collaborating again after Captain (2018).
 Announcing the title of the film, Jayasurya said that the character in Vellam is his toughest character in his career to date.
 Vellam was produced by Friendly Productions.
 Title carries the tagline "The Essential Drink".
 Production of the film started in November 2019.

 Music

 All the music tracks were composed by Bijibal and lyrics are penned by B.K Harinarayanan and Nidheesh Nadery.

 Release

-Vellam was going for a theatrical release but was postponed indefinitely due to closures of theatres.
-The producers were planning to go ahead for a direct-to-streaming release but held it.
-Then it was announced that the film would release on 22 January 2021.
-In April 2021 the film started streaming on Sun NXT.
+Vellam was initially planned for a theatrical release but was postponed indefinitely due to closures of theatres.
+It was announced that the film would release on 22 January 2021.
+In April 2021, the film began streaming on Sun NXT.